mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing/product-technical-writing-team-handbook.md

 Review the issue in the [docs repo](https://github.com/mattermost/docs/issues?q=is%3Aopen+is%3Aissue), [developer documentation repo](https://github.com/mattermost/mattermost-developer-documentation/issues?q=is%3Aopen+is%3Aissue), or [handbook repo](https://github.com/mattermost/mattermost-handbook/issues?q=is%3Aopen+is%3Aissue) and add any links to appropriate documentation and/or Jira tickets.
 This ensures that the assignee is able to take on and complete the work within the turnaround times.

-**Turnaround Time**
+**Turnaround time**

 When the issue has been created, please follow these guidelines to assign [labels](https://developers.mattermost.com/contribute/getting-started/labels).
 This ensures that the issues are prioritized appropriately.

-You can expect the following approximate turnaround times:

-* Urgent issues \(bug, customer request/dealbreaker\): Acknowledged within 24 hours
-* General issues: Acknowledged within 48 hours

 There are a number of variables at play, such as review process, current workload, and type of work required which makes it difficult to provide a hard and fast time-frame for completion.
 Large projects might be moved to Jira if required.

 **Assignees**

 Documentation does not have to be written by the Technical Writer/s.
 You can raise an issue, complete the requirement, and submit a Pull Request.
-For less urgent work, if no reply has been received within 48 hours, please ping @justinegeffen, @cwarnermm, or @amyblais in GitHub.

-**Community Involvement**
+**Community involvement**

 We really want the community to own the docs as much as possible.
 In light of this, please mark your issue as **Help Wanted** so that community members are able to identify work that they’re able to assist with.

-If your documentation request/issue applies to a repository other than *mattermost/docs*, you can use the **Docs Needed** and **Editor Review** labels and/or ping @justinegeffen or @amyblais.
+If your documentation request/issue applies to a repository other than *mattermost/docs*, you can use the **Docs Needed** and **Editor Review** labels and/or ping @justinegeffen or @cwarnermm.

-### i18n Contributions
+### i18n contributions

 **Note: This process is a 1% draft.***